objectsyndicate/Crop-Watch/README.md

 Used to power [ObjectSyndicate](https://my.objectsyndicate.com), a cloud based IoT server and notice system.

-Can also be deployed on raspberry pi or django compatible server of your choice.
+Can also be deployed on raspberry pi or django compatible server of your choice and interface with PLC for greenhouse automation.